 Article 6(14) of Regulation (EU) 2019/943 also states that “Proposals for derogations shall include a description of measures proposed to minimise the use of specific products, subject to economic efficiency, a demonstration that the specific products do not create significant inefficiencies and distortions in the balancing market either inside or outside the scheduling area, as well as, where applicable, the rules and information for the process for converting the balancing energy bids from specific Balancing products into balancing energy bids from standard Balancing products.”

-PP has been developed in order for the GB TSO to ascertain when Marginal Pricing (Pay as Cleared) should be used for Balancing products and highlights the process for when Alternative Payment Mechanisms can be utilised if deemed to be more efficient.
+PM was developed in 2022 in order for the GB TSO to ascertain when Marginal Pricing (Pay as Cleared) should be used for Balancing products and highlights the process for when Alternative Payment Mechanisms can be utilised if deemed to be more efficient.

-All balancing products /phasingextant prior to the initial approval of this PP by Ofgem are classed as legacy products and will be out of scope of the PP, as per Appendix B. These products will remain on their current payment mechanism and will not be subject to any reassessment.
-If market conditions significantly change then the ESO can decide to reassess them.
+In 2022 products were classed as Legacy and New.
+Legacy products were products that were active prior to the approval of the methodology.
+However, now all balancing products will be classed as enduring or phased/phasing out as per Appendix B. Any products being phased out/phasing will not be reviewed and assessed.

 Scope

-1.1 The PP is the proposal for GB in accordance with Article 6(4) of Regulation (EU) 2019/943.
+1.1 The PM is the proposal for GB in accordance with Article 6(4) of Regulation (EU) 2019/943.

-1.2 The PP defines the methodology to determine the pricing mechanism of Balancing Energy resulting from Frequency Restoration Reserves with manual activation (hereafter referred to as “mFRR”), Replacement Reserves (hereafter referred to as “RR”) and Frequency Containment Reserves (FCR), also known as Specific Balancing products.
+1.2 The PM defines the methodology to determine the pricing mechanism of Balancing Energy resulting from Frequency Restoration Reserves with manual activation (hereafter referred to as “mFRR”), Replacement Reserves (hereafter referred to as “RR”) and Frequency Containment Reserves (FCR), also known as Specific Balancing products.
 Capacity payments (i.e., Balancing Capacity) are out of scope of this PM.

 Definitions and Criteria